 Based on his experience in Nazi labor camps, and the experiences of others he treated later in his practice, the author Frankl argues that we cannot avoid suffering but can choose how to cope with it, find meaning in it, and move forward with renewed purpose.

-If there’s just one book you read in the next month, I encourage you to order this.
+If you read just one book in the next month, I encourage you to order this.
 I read this years ago and have been thinking about it a lot recently.

 I’ve also pulled together a collection of my favorite books, podcasts, and blogs I recommend everyone consume, whether you’re trying to break into product management, are starting a new PM job, or are a seasoned product expert.